2.0 Hiring Practices

 - coordinate the details of the offer, salary, and start date with the recruiter.

 Conducting Non-Discriminatory Interviews

 Hiring managers are responsible for conducting timely, effective interviews of qualified candidates for the open positions.
 Human Resources will partner closely with hiring managers throughout the interview process.

-Managers must adhere to the institution's and to legal guidelines in all aspects of the selection process.
+Managers must adhere to Berklee's and legal guidelines in all aspects of the selection process.
 Managers are responsible for ensuring that interviews focus on the bona-fide occupational qualifications required to perform the responsibilities of the vacant position.
-Managers should work with the human resources recruiter to ensure that all staff members who might be involved in the selection process have received information and coaching pertaining to interviewing skills and discrimination laws.
+Managers should work with the Human Resources recruiter to ensure that all staff members who might be involved in the selection process have received information and coaching pertaining to interviewing skills and discrimination laws.